Side Effects of Hypnosis

-Due to this, hypnosis is an exceptionally effective method for therapies.
+Due to this, hypnosis makes therapies exceptionally effective.

-But what are there any known side effects of hypnosis?
+But what are the side effects of hypnosis?
 And let’s compare those to the side effects of most used medicines.

 The renowned Mayo Clinic recommends hypnosis as a safe, complementary, and alternative medical treatment.

-It is important to choose a trained therapist or health care professional.
+It is important to choose a trained and certified therapist or health care professional.

-However, hypnosis is not always appropriate in people with severe mental illness.
+However, hypnosis is not always appropriate for people with severe mental illness.

 Side Effects of Hypnosis